venkata-pavani/Secure-and-Private-AI/PytorchBasics-2/readme.md

   ```
  2. Inference

- a.
-Build a model using trained data and test it on the test data (see whther it overfits or underfits)
+ 1. Build a model using trained data and test it on the test data (see whther it overfits or underfits)
- b.
-Use **Regularization** if it overfits/underfits
+ 2. Use **Regularization** if it overfits/underfits

+3. Goal of *Validation*

+Test the model on the data that is not part of Training Set

+How to test??
+1. Accuracy
+2. Precision and Recall